Frank Scioli & Jim Granato

 Jim Granato, HSPA director, is coordinating the planning process and team.
 Dr. Granato has over 15 years of administrative, teaching and research experience in quantitative social science.
 His experience includes serving as Visiting Scientist and Political Science Program Officer at the National Science Foundation (NSF), where he led activities similar to the proposed panel study.
 Dr. Granato and his NSF colleague Frank Scioli wrote, planned and directed the American National Election Survey recompetition as well as numerous other research projects.
 The panel study planning team involves a mix of local and national experts, each person having specific knowledge (substantive and technical) of the various challenges in the construction of a valid panel survey.

 The panel study experts met for a workshop at the University of Houston on March 21-22, 2008 to discuss various features of an optimum study, including the strengths and drawbacks of different research designs and costs.
 Click here to read the Workshop transcript.

-The potential panel study will be a public resource, with all findings and raw data accessible online on the Hobby Center for Public Policy’s website.
+The potential panel study will be a public resource, with all findings and raw data accessible online on the Hobby School of Public Affairs’ website.